LaboratoireMecaniqueLille/crappy/docs/source/concepts/lifecycle_shutdown.rst

 Cleanup belongs in ``finish``
 -----------------------------

-Each Block normally calls :meth:`~crappy.blocks.Block.finish` whether it stops normally or because an error occurred.
+Each Block normally calls :meth:`~crappy.blocks.meta_block.block.Block.finish` whether it stops normally or because an error occurred.
 A custom Block should use this hook to return hardware to a safe state, close devices and network connections, flush and close files, and release graphical resources.

 ``finish`` should tolerate partially completed preparation.
 For example, check that a device was opened before trying to close it.
 Crappy may forcibly